imnotknow/redisblue/README.md

 ## Synopsis

 Why go to the database asynchronously?
 Let the database update your object in memory when it changes.
+It's basically an in-memory db cache that automatically synchronizes updates to the DB.

+What this module does:

+Retrieves all records in a specified top level namespace returns an array of objects.

+Turns each object into an event emitter.

+Syncs all changes made to the DB by any means to the objects in memory.

 Currently only works with hashes.
-It also turns each item into an event emitter.

 ## Installation

     npm install redisblue

+You will need to configure keyspace notifications in Redis.
+See [Redis Notifications](https://redis.io/topics/notifications)

-## Code Example
+## Usage

 ```js
 var redisoptions = {}